3 FAM 4180

 (6) MOHs do not fall under COM authority but may be required to comply with applicable COM policies as a condition of living in or using embassy facilities.

 c.
-Posts may consult with the Bureau of Human Resources Office of Policy Coordination (DGHR/PC), if they have questions about policies related to MOHs other than those set forth in this subchapter.
+Posts may consult with the Bureau of Global Talent Management Office of Policy Coordination (DGTM/PC), if they have questions about policies related to MOHs other than those set forth in this subchapter.

 d.
 Employees’ responsibilities with respect to MOHs: